Information Access of the Oppressed: Freirean Design for Emancipatory Information Access: Putting Freirean Design to practice

+Freirean design challenges those in the traditional roles of technology design and development to open up the design process for community co-option and to dismantle centralized ownership in favor of public control.
+But it is not simply about a transfer of ownership; Freire clearly articulates the need for problem-posing dialog for political consciousness raising as a vital element of the process to ensure that the ultimate outcome is emancipatory.
+Likewise, in our proposal for Freirean design, we view problem-posing for consciousness-raising as a critical design practice that should encourage community members to critically reflect on the impact of technology on power relations between dominant and oppressed groups.
+The starting point for putting Freirean design to practice therefore involves identifying design problems that engages communities in political reflection and liberatory actions.

+In the context of IA, we may group these problems based on whether they relate to the design of platforms or information experiences.
+The problems of \textit{platform design} concerns with safeguarding against capture, strategic underdesigning of the platform to make space for community co-construction, and developing democratic frameworks for governance; and the problems of \textit{information experience design} focuses on how we can experience information that helps us realize epistemic and representational justice for intersectional communities---\eg, pedagogical experiences on queer Dalit history.
+In this section, we identify a seed set of problems for platform design.
+Problem-posing for information experience design should follow in parallel, but should be initiated by community members in context of their own struggles, and is out of scope of our current work.

-Our framework comprises of a series of problem-posing questions selected to prompt participants to critically reflect, ideate, prototype, experiment, and study different types of emancipatory IA approaches and capabilities.
-The problems are chosen to reflect some of the primary concerns of emancipatory IA while minimizing assumptions and prescriptions about \emph{how} these problems are to be addressed.
-We intend for each of these problems to solicit a diverse range of candidate sociotechnical design ideas and interventions that foregrounds our emancipatory aspirations.
-Each problem may be considered in isolation, but ultimately we seek visions for IA platforms that can jointly address as many of these concerns as possible.
-We aim for this framework of problems to expose a rich design space of alternative approaches that communities can explore to challenge the status quo IA platforms.
-Next, we enumerate our framework of questions.
-We group these questions into two thematic groups, focusing on \begin{enumerate*} \item the operations and governance of an envisioned emancipatory IA platform, and \item safeguarding such a platform from capture and co-option. \end{enumerate*}
+We choose the problems for platform design to prompt critical reflection, ideation, prototyping, experimentation, and studies.
+We intend for each of these problems to solicit a diverse range of sociotechnical design ideas that foregrounds our emancipatory aspirations.
+Each problem may be considered in isolation, but ultimately we seek systems that can jointly address these concerns.
+Through these problems, we aim to expose a rich design space of alternative approaches that communities can explore to challenge the status quo.
+We group these platform design problems into two themes: \begin{enumerate*}[label=(\roman*)] \item Platform operations and governance and \item safeguards from authoritarian capture and capitalist co-option. \end{enumerate*}

-\textbf{\emph{Theme: Platform operation and governance. }} We pose a provocation to IA researchers and platform developers to rethink the design of our technological stacks to create the conditions for community co-option and co-construction of IA technologies.
-In addition, the platform must also explore models of democratic governance and effective mechanisms of policy enforcements.
-We also need research and prototyping---informed by multiple disciplines including HCI, information sciences, and critical theory---to explore the design space of pedagogical information experiences.
-To summarize, this theme concerns with models for community co-option and co-construction, democratic governance, policy enforcement, and design of pedagogical information experiences.